 - If you’re using Laravel Mix or Vite, run your build process with

-locally to minify CSS and JavaScript files before deployment.
+npm run prodlocally to minify CSS and JavaScript files before deployment.

 - If you’re using Laravel Mix or Vite, run your build process with